garrettr/securedrop/docs/full_install.md

 I am using these for the Application and Monitor servers (app and mon).
 They only have USB 2.0, which is not so bad because the Linux installation using live USB is a one-time process and you rarely transfer files directly from the servers.
 They also only have one available display connector: HDMI.

+# Network Firewall setup
+**TODO** merge info about purchasing netgate pre-installed with pfsense or links to pfsense doc for installing pfsense on PC with 3 nics
+**TODO** merge info about example network firewall rules.

 # Tails setup